How To Check An Ebook Before Publishing Your New Book

 You might read that publishing an ebook is quick and easy.

 And it’s true.
-Going from word processor to publish is simple.
+Going from word processor to publishing is simple.

 If you want readers to buy and enjoy your new ebook, you have to take the time to ensure it is good value.